BugSnag Alternatives

 Migration steps

-1. Sign up at honeybadger.io (15-day trial).
+1. Sign up at honeybadger.io (15-day trial, no card required).

-2. Install the Honeybadger gem/npm/pip alongside BugSnag.
+2. Install the Honeybadger gem, npm, or pip alongside BugSnag.

 Paid plans from $26.00/mo